tesera/learn-cli/README.md

-# Variable Selection CLI
+# Learn CLI

-A variable selection client writen in Python and R. The CLI leverages [pyvarselect](https://github.com/tesera/pyvarselect) and [rvarslect](https://github.com/tesera/rvarselect) libraries.
-We use rpy2 as a proxy between Python and R.
+Learn CLI performs variable selection, model development and target dataset processing.
+The CLI uses [pylearn](https://github.com/tesera/pylearn) and [rlearn](https://github.com/tesera/rlearn) libraries.
+The CLI is written in Python and uses the rpy2 package to invoke R functions.

 The cli is docker ready.
 You can choose to run the cli locally the old fashion way or through Docker with the Dockerfile included.
-Running the cli in Docker will simplify the efforts tremendously but Docker know how is required.
+Running the cli in Docker will simplify the efforts tremendously but Docker is not required.

 ###Dependencies